How to Bathe a Dog: 10 Easy Ways to Make Bath Time Easier

 Step 10: Reward and Brush Again

-Once dry, give your dog a treat and lots of love.
-Rumi always enjoys a hug and praise after her bath.
-After they’re calm, brush their coat one more time to smooth out any tangles.
-This keeps them looking and feeling great.
+When it’s dry, give your dog a treat and lots of love.
+Rumi loves getting a hug and some praise after a bath.
+Once they’re quiet, brush their fur one more time to make sure it’s smooth again.
+After this, they look and feel great.

 Aftercare & Grooming Post-Bath: Keeping Your Dog Looking and Feeling Great